Martinique - Clearance

 Martinique Departure Procedures for Yachts

 When completing online clearance on arrival, you will be asked your departure date.
-If you leave the country on the same date stated on arrival, then no further procedures are required.
+If this is less than a week from your arrival then no further procedures are required.

 Note: Departments of France (St Martin, St Barths, Guadeloupe, Martinique and French Guiana) all require you to clear out of one, before sailing to another.